gtema/openstack/doc/src/osc.md

 * `--security-groups <SECURITY_GROUPS>` — One or more security groups.
 Specify the name of the security group in the `name` attribute.
 If you omit this attribute, the API creates the server in the `default` security group.
 Requested security groups are not applied to pre-existing ports
 * `--tags <TAGS>` — A list of tags.
 Tags have the following restrictions:

+   - Tag is a Unicode bytestring no longer than 60 characters. - Tag is a non-empty string. - ‘/’ is not allowed to be in a tag name - Comma is not allowed to be in a tag name in order to simplify requests that specify lists of tags - All other characters are allowed to be in a tag name - Each server can have up to 50 tags.

+   **New in version 2.52**
 * `--user-data <USER_DATA>` — Configuration information or scripts to use upon launch.
 Must be Base64 encoded.
-Restricted to 65535 bytes
+Restricted to 65535 bytes.

+   Note

+   The `null` value allowed in Nova legacy v2 API, but due to the strict input validation, it isn’t allowed in Nova v2.1 API.